Rachata Teyparsit / Shutterstock.com

-Part of the reason we pay less at warehouse stores is that we shell out each year for the privilege of walking through the door.
-The annual fee offsets some of our savings.
+Part of the reason you pay less at warehouse stores is that you shell out each year for the privilege of walking through the door.
+The annual fee offsets some of your savings.

 Often, the membership fee will pay for itself.
 Sometimes, though, you can get a better deal at regular stores, especially when combining sales and coupons.